vict0rcarvalh0/pinocchio-guide/README.md

 }
 ```

+### InitializeNonceAccount
-- InitializeNonceAccount: Sets up a Nonce account to enable the use of unique, reusable numbers in transactions.
+Sets up a Nonce account to enable the use of unique, reusable numbers in transactions.

 ```rust
 use pinocchio::{
     account_info::{next_account_info, AccountInfo},